ehpc-lab/docker-conda-course/README.md

 # Bioinformatics analyses using Docker and Conda environment

-This protocol was created for creating and configuring Docker containers and Conda environment for bioinformatics analyses.
+This protocol was developed for creating and configuring Docker containers and Conda environment for bioinformatics analyses.

 ## What is necessary to run this protocol:
-- A machine running any operating system (such as Linux, Windows or macOS)
+- A machine running any operating system (such as Linux, Windows or macOS) and Docker App
 - Minimum or zero command-line knowledge

 ## Summary